17 Employee Theft Statistics You Don't Want to Miss in 2023

 Make sure your company has clear policies.
 Protect sensitive data and don’t give many people access to it.
 Try to set a good example and be as present as possible.
 As earlier discussed, an employee wouldn’t commit a crime if they knew they’d get caught.

-Oh, and by the way - good employee monitoring software will make the whole job a lot easier.
+Good employee monitoring software will make the whole job a lot easier.

-It can lead to dire consequences.
+Workplace theft is no joke.
+It can lead to dire consequences, both financially and legally.
 Using the company printer is, in hindsight, harmless.
-But most other issues can lead to money loss or even bankruptcies.
+However, most other issues can lead to money losses or even bankruptcies.

 How often do employees steal?